GannettDigital/api-docs/source/includes/_zapier.md

 With the LOCALiQ App you can get contacts and contact interactions for ingestion into the CRM of your choice.
 The CRM must also have an app available on Zapier®.

-Contacts: This HIPAA Compliant endpoint supports integration with CRM products.
-It delivers contact data (first name, last name, email and/or phone number) generated for an advertiser in near real-time.
+Contacts: This trigger supports integration with CRM products.
+It delivers contact data (first name, last name, email, phone number, etc.) generated for an advertiser in near real-time.

-Contact Interactions: This HIPAA Compliant endpoint supports integration with CRM products.
+Contact Interactions: This trigger supports integration with CRM products.
 It delivers all interactions (or leads) generated for an advertiser in near real-time.

 **Recommended Usage Pattern:**